kayra08/BMI--Calculator/README.md

 5. Exit the program.
 ====================================

-Enter your username: JohnDoe
+Enter your username: KayraBuyuk
-Welcome, JohnDoe!
+Welcome, KayraBuyuk!
 Let's calculate your BMI.

 Please enter your weight in kilograms (e.g., 70.5): 70.5
 Please enter your height in meters (e.g., 1.75): 1.75